serverless/blog/posts/2019-02-26-shamrock-transacts-billions.md

 > I’ve been doing this for 20+ years, and I can think back to two years ago what it used to take to build a new feature.
 I need this VM, I need this provisioned, etc. And now, it’s as easy as—I need this Lambda to be connected to this API, go.
 The ability for developers to test and experiment and get stuff out there is huge.

 *—Tim Bachta, CTO*

+#### Try Serverless Framework Enterprise

+If you are thinking of moving onto the cloud, we're here to help you with serverless-specific tooling and dedicated support.

+[Talk to us] about Serverless Framework Enterprise(https://serverless.com/enterprise/) to learn more!